TanStack/query/README.md

 - `mutationFn: Function(variables) => Promise`
   - **Required**
   - A function that performs an asynchronous task and returns a promise.
-- `variables: any`
-  - Optional
-  - The variables object to pass to the `mutationFn`.
 - `onSuccess: Function(data) => Promise | undefined`
   - Optional
   - This function will fire when the mutation is successful and will be passed the mutation's result.